Pigeon Island swim

 Pigeon Island (Wāwāhi Waka) is in Lake Whakatipu on the way to Glenorchy.
 It’s a wildlife sanctuary with a historic hut, a picnic area and fabulous native bush.
 It is called Pigeon Island for the kererū found on the island.
 The neighbouring Pig Island did have pigs on it, but not any more.
 There are lots of rare buff weka on the islands, which were transported from Stevenson’s island in Fiordland in 2006.

-11:00am High Fives and celebrate our general awesomeness back at the car park
+12 noon High fives and celebrate our general awesomeness back at the car park

 This is a tricky bit of water, so the event will only go ahead if it’s safe to do so.
 You’ll need to be confident swimming 2km (or 4km if you’d like to swim there and back).
 There’ll be boat and kayak support.